The Plumbing Code allows for the worst

 The manufacturers catalogue will give the "effective gutter area" of each of their standard gutters.

-Enter this figure in the gutter area box, and press calculate.
+Enter this figure in the gutter area box, or select a gutter from the optional drop down list, then press calculate.

 The results don't seem to make much sense at first glance, so let's see what is happening:-